 UMA does not tolerate sexual harassment.
 All persons who work at or attend UMA have a responsibility to help maintain an environment that is free from all forms of sexual harassment.
-"Sexual Harassment" is defined as any sexual advance, request for sexual favors and other verbal or physical conduct where submission to or rejection of such advances, requests or conduct affects a benefit such as terms of employment or continuation of education; or, when such advances, requests or conduct have the purpose or effect of unreasonably interfering with an individual's work or education by creating an intimidating, hostile, humiliating or sexually offensive environment.
+"Sexual Harassment" is defined as any

 Determining what constitutes sexual harassment depends upon the specific facts and the context in which the conduct occurs.
 Sexual harassment may take many forms - subtle and indirect or blatant and overt.